Open-Systems-Pharmacology/Rifampicin-Model/Evaluation/Input/Content/Section2.3_Model_Parameters_and_Assumptions.md

 Competitive inhibition of CYP3A4 by rifampicin was included using a dissociation (inhibition) constant (**K<sub>i</sub>**) of 18.5 µmol/L determined in human liver microsomes via inhibition of midazolam 1-hydroxylation ([Kajosaari 2005](#5-References)).
 No correction of this *in vitro* value was applied to account for potential binding in the assay, as only 0.1 mg/mL human liver microsomal protein was used and a negligible unbound fraction of 0.90 – 0.98 was predicted ([Austin 2002](#5-References)).

 Time to reach newly induced CYP3A4 levels and time for de-induction depends on the half-lives of the perpetrator drug but also of the endogenous natural turnover of the induced protein.
 CYP3A4 turnover featured zero-order synthesis rate and first-order degradation rate.
-A distinct degradation rate constant (k<sub>deg</sub>) was considered for the intestinal mucosa which rather reflects enterocytic turnover than protein turnover, while in all other CYP3A4 expressing organs CYP3A4 turnover was assumed to follow that of the liver. **CYP3A4 half-life** (= ln(2)/k<sub>deg</sub>) of 23 and 36 h in intestine and liver were incorporated ([Obach 2007](#5-References), [Greenblatt 2003](#5-References), [PK-Sim Ontogeny Database Version 7.3](#5-References)).
+A distinct degradation rate constant (k<sub>deg</sub>) was considered for the intestinal mucosa which rather reflects enterocytic turnover than protein turnover, while in all other CYP3A4 expressing organs CYP3A4 turnover was assumed to follow that of the liver. **CYP3A4 half-life** (= ln(2)/k<sub>deg</sub>) of 23 and 36 h in intestine and liver, respectively, were incorporated ([Obach 2007](#5-References), [Greenblatt 2003](#5-References), [PK-Sim Ontogeny Database Version 7.3](#5-References)).

 #### P-gp induction and inhibition
 P-gp induction is described above.